thomasoleary/dissertation/README.md

-# comp320-work
+# Dissertation Work
-Repo that I can push my WIP comp320 Lit Review/Research Proposal to
+Currently a repository where my COMP320 R&D: Practice - Literature Review & Proposal is being pushed to.